GrosvenorTechnology/OemAccessApi/documentation/appRelease.md

 - Added support to receive state requests from multiple servers
 - Fix for null reference on card swipe reported in logs (#19433)
 - Http stability improvements when server is intermittently available.
-  - Http default timeout reduced to 10 seconds from 100
+  - Http default time-out reduced to 10 seconds from 100
 - Support for 485 communication between controllers (restrictions apply)
   - New gateway application acts as network proxy to downstream 485 controllers
 - Command argument checks improved when receiving malformed commands
 - Hardware reports now sent when changes detected
 - Reboot and Restart commands added to controller [link](Entities/HardwareController.md#restart-4000)